 - Having a team dedicated to one project is an expensive commitment.
 It tends to be an option only on big projects.

 - If you remove people from their functional jobs, they might find it difficult to go back, especially if the project is long.
-Project work is stretching, and returning to what you did before after a period working in a multidisciplinary environment on a new, challenging project isn't an appealing prospect for many people.
-Managing the transition of the team when you close a project becomes even more important.
+Project work stretches you, so returning to your previous role after working in a multidisciplinary environment on a new, challenging project, isn't an appealing prospect for many people.
+Thus, managing the transition of the team when you close a project becomes even more important.

 - Sometimes closing a project can mean losing your job if the business has moved on and another role isn't available for you.